Snowstormer/triviabot/README.md

 $ python bot.py
 ```

-Of course, you'd have to edit the config first to make it actually work, the example config.
+Of course, you'd have to edit the config first to make it actually work, the example config is similar to this:

 ```json
 {